 It is very important to avoid annoying noises and slamming doors in the area where this affliction is located.
 Following these recommendations will counteract its effects, related to the loss of loved ones, the loss of fortune, and the loss of reputation.

 A very important piece of advice in the face of this affliction is that you never feel yourself turning your back on it.
-For example, by 2021 it means that you do not sit with your back to the east.

 The yellow five star

 The last of the afflictions in Feng Shui, but no less complicated, is the flying star known as the yellow five.